-Shareholders Resolution (General)This document serves to enable shareholders of a company to pass ordinary resolutions without needing to hold a meeting.
-Customisable and ready for use in under 5 minutes.
+Shareholders' Circulating Resolution (Ordinary Resolutions and Special Resolutions)This Shareholders' Circulating Resolution (Ordinary Resolutions and Special Resolutions) document serves to enable shareholders of a company to pass ordinary resolutions without needing to hold a meeting.

-In accordance with the Corporations Act 2001, the majority of decisions your company makes must be made using a resolution.
-In order for your resolution to comply with these laws, the document must be signed by all shareholders who are entitled to vote.
-This confirms that everyone is in support of the decisions outlined in the resolution.
+In accordance with the Corporations Act 2001 (Cth), the majority of decisions your company makes must be made using a resolution.
+In order for your resolutions to comply with these laws, you may either:

 It’s important to remember that despite the fact legislation allows you to pass a resolution in this way, your company constitution or shareholders agreement may require a different process.
 For example, your constitution might state that shareholders must hold a meeting for all resolutions.
 Therefore it is recommended that you review these documents first to check whether your company has a specific procedure (ie. meeting) regarding passing resolutions.